 210. Survey of Organic Chemistry (5).
 Pr., PHS 100 or CH 101.

-A general survey course designed for pre-nursing and others requiring a brief introduction of organic chemistry.
+A general survey course designed for pre-nursing and others requiring a brief introduction to organic chemistry.
+May be taken as part two of a three part sequence of courses (PHS 101, CH 210 and CH 211) for students in Nursing and Allied Health Sciences.